dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ---

 ###Gem Server Exception Handling
+There are a number of `gemServer:*` methods.
+The `gemServer:exceptionSet:beforeUnwind:ensure`: method is the foundation of them all.
-The `gemServer:exceptionSet:beforeUnwind:ensure:` method implements the basic exception handling logic for the **GemServer** class:
+It implements the basic exception handling logic for the GemServer class:

 ```Smalltalk
 gemServer: aBlock exceptionSet: exceptionSet beforeUnwind: beforeUnwindBlock ensure: ensureBlock